Narendra Modi thanks Indians living abroad for supporting war on black money

 He also thanked the Indian diaspora for their economic contributions to India and said, “Remittance of close to 69 billion dollars annually by overseas Indians makes an invaluable contribution to the Indian economy”.
 He called the community a “valuable partner in our journey of development” and said his objective was to turn India’s brain drain into a “brain gain”.

+Portuguese Prime Minister Antonio Costa was the chief guest at the Pravasi Bharati Divas, while Suriname Vice President Michael Ashwin Adhin was the special guest.
+At the event, Prime Minister Modi also urged the Indian population abroad to convert their People of Indian Origin cards to Overseas Indian Citizens cards.

 Modi’s comments come exactly two months after he announced the demonetisation of Rs 500 and Rs 1,000 notes.
-The notes made up 86% of the country’s liquidity at the time, leading to a massive cash crunch that Opposition parties criticised the central government for.
+The notes made up 86% of the country’s liquidity at the time, leading to a nationwide cash crunch for which Opposition parties criticised the central government.
 Finance Minister Arun Jaitley also defended the decision on Sunday.